This is my current reading recommendation list for math.

 For adults:

-Logic: "Model Theory" by Hodges or "Model Theory: An Introduction" by Marker, "Handbook of Automated Reasoning", the study guide "Teach Yourself Logic" (online here), "Introduction to Metamathematics" by Kleene, "Fixing Frege" by Burgess, "Propositional Proof Systems, the Consistency of First Order Theories and the Complexity of Computations" by Krajicek and Pudlak, "Short Proofs are Narrow - Resolution made Simple" by Ben-Sasson and Wigderson and "A Combinatorial Characterization of Resolution Width" by Atserias and Dalmau, "Logical Foundations of Proof Complexity" by Cook and Nguyen, "Subsystems of Second-Order Arithmetic" by Simpson, "Hilbert's Tenth Problem is Unsolvable" by Davis, "A Survival Guide to Presburger Arithmetic" by Haase, some nice lecture notes on set theory for a quick intro or "Set Theory" by Jech for way more detail, "The Higher Infinite: Large Cardinals in Set Theory from Their Beginnings" by Kanamori, "Admissible Sets and Structures" by Barwise, "Model-Theoretic Logics" edited by Barwise and Feferman, for Gentzen's consistency result see "Basic Proof Theory" by Troelstra and Schwichtenberg (chapter 10) or "Proof Theory: An Introduction" by Pohlers, for modal logic see "The Logic of Provability" by Boolos, for lambda calculus I liked "Lambda Calculus: Some Models, Some Philosophy" by Dana Scott.
+Logic: "Model Theory" by Hodges or "Model Theory: An Introduction" by Marker, Hedman's "A First Course in Logic", "Handbook of Automated Reasoning", the study guide "Teach Yourself Logic" (online here), "Introduction to Metamathematics" by Kleene, "Fixing Frege" by Burgess, "Propositional Proof Systems, the Consistency of First Order Theories and the Complexity of Computations" by Krajicek and Pudlak, "Short Proofs are Narrow - Resolution made Simple" by Ben-Sasson and Wigderson and "A Combinatorial Characterization of Resolution Width" by Atserias and Dalmau, "DRAT and Propagation Redundancy Proofs Without New Variables" by Buss and Thapen, "Logical Foundations of Proof Complexity" by Cook and Nguyen, "Subsystems of Second-Order Arithmetic" by Simpson, "Hilbert's Tenth Problem is Unsolvable" by Davis, "A Survival Guide to Presburger Arithmetic" by Haase, some nice lecture notes on set theory for a quick intro or "Set Theory" by Jech for way more detail, "The Set-Theoretic Multiverse" and these slides by Hamkins have an interesting insight into how forcing really works, "The Higher Infinite: Large Cardinals in Set Theory from Their Beginnings" by Kanamori, "Admissible Sets and Structures" by Barwise, "Determinacy of Infinitely Long Games" by Martin, "Real-valued-measurable cardinals" by Fremlin, "Model-Theoretic Logics" edited by Barwise and Feferman, for Gentzen's consistency result see "Basic Proof Theory" by Troelstra and Schwichtenberg (chapter 10) or "Proof Theory: An Introduction" by Pohlers, for modal logic see "The Logic of Provability" by Boolos, for lambda calculus I liked "Lambda Calculus: Some Models, Some Philosophy" by Dana Scott.

 Groups: "Finite Group Theory" by Isaacs, "Finite Permutation Groups" by Wielandt, "Finite Groups: An Introduction" by Serre, "Representation Theory: a First Course" by Fulton and Harris, "Fuchsian Groups" by Svetlana Katok, "Trees" by Serre, "Transitivity of Permutation Groups on Unordered Sets" by Cameron, "Generic Polynomials - Constructive Aspects of the Inverse Galois Problem" by Jensen, Ledet, Yui.

-Algebra: "Commutative Algebra with a View Toward Algebraic Geometry" by Eisenbud, "Commutative Algebra" by Matsumura (make sure to get the 2nd edition), "Newton Polyhedra, A New Formula for Mixed Volume, Product of Roots of a System of Equations" by Khovanskii, "Maximally Complete Fields" by Poonen, "The Structure of Finite Algebras" by Hobby and McKenzie, "Matroid Theory" by Welsh (also, "Matroid Theory" by Oxley, and "Lectures on Matroids" by Tutte).
-Also, I personally liked Lang's "Algebra".
+Algebra: "Commutative Algebra with a View Toward Algebraic Geometry" by Eisenbud, maybe "Commutative Algebra" by Matsumura (make sure to get the 2nd edition) or "Introduction to Commutative Algebra" by Atiyah and MacDonald if you are pressed for time, "Newton Polyhedra, A New Formula for Mixed Volume, Product of Roots of a System of Equations" by Khovanskii, "Maximally Complete Fields" by Poonen, "The Structure of Finite Algebras" by Hobby and McKenzie, "Matroid Theory" by Welsh (also "Matroid Theory" by Oxley and "Lectures on Matroids" by Tutte).
+I personally liked Lang's "Algebra".

-Analysis: "Principles of Harmonic Analysis" by Deitmar and Echterhoff and "Fourier Analysis on Number Fields" by Ramakrishnan and Valenza, "The Laplace Transform" by Widder, "Real Analysis: Modern Techniques and Their Applications" by Folland, "Integrals of Nonlinear Equations of Evolution and Solitary Waves" by Peter Lax.
+Analysis: "Principles of Harmonic Analysis" by Deitmar and Echterhoff and "Fourier Analysis on Number Fields" by Ramakrishnan and Valenza, "The Laplace Transform" by Widder, "Analytic Theory of Continued Fractions" by Wall, "Real Analysis: Modern Techniques and Their Applications" by Folland, "Integrals of Nonlinear Equations of Evolution and Solitary Waves" by Peter Lax.

 Homotopy/Homological Algebra: "Characteristic Classes" by Milnor and Stasheff, "Morse Theory" by Milnor, "Model Categories" by Hovey, "An Introduction to Homological Algebra" by Weibel, "Spectral Sequences: Friend or Foe?" by Vakil.

-Algebraic Geometry: Ravi Vakil's online notes (here), "Principles of Algebraic Geometry" by Griffiths and Harris, "Advanced Topics in the Arithmetic of Elliptic Curves" by Silverman, "Heights in Diophantine Geometry" by Bombieri and Gubler, "Neron Models" by Bosch, "Stable n-pointed trees of projective lines".
-I personally got a lot out of "Introduction to Etale Cohomology" by Gunter Tamme, and ended up writing my own notes on cohomology based on it, but I don't know if my experience generalizes.
+Algebraic Geometry: Ravi Vakil's online notes (here), "Principles of Algebraic Geometry" by Griffiths and Harris, "Advanced Topics in the Arithmetic of Elliptic Curves" by Silverman, "Heights in Diophantine Geometry" by Bombieri and Gubler, the Stacks project (online here), "Neron Models" by Bosch, "Stable n-pointed trees of projective lines".
+I personally got a lot out of "Introduction to Etale Cohomology" by Gunter Tamme, and ended up writing my own notes on cohomology based on it, but that might just be a consequence of that book being my first introduction to the subject.

 Modular Forms: "Automorphic Forms and Representations" by Bump, "A First Course in Modular Forms" by Diamond and Shurman, "Notes on Jacquet-Langlands' theory" by Godement (here).